tejaskulkarni7/ML-Workout-Wearable/README.md

-# Welcome to your the mobile app for On-Device ML Workout Wearable 👋
+# Welcome to the mobile app for On-Device ML Workout Wearable 👋

 This is an [Expo](https://expo.dev) React Native project.
 Backend service is provided by Appwrite.

 ## Getting Started
+### Option 1:
 1. Install dependencies
    ```bash
    npm install
    ```
 2. Start the app
    ```bash
     remember to go to your wifi connection settings and select Private connection (to allow access to other connections)
     npx expo login
     npx expo start --tunnel
    ```
 3. Open the app
    ```bash
    you can run the app in ios or android emulators.
 The record page, however, requires a physical android device as it uses bluetooth.
    ```
+### Option 2
+1. Open the .apk file provided in this repository on an Android device

 ## Key Features
 The app has several key features/pages.
 Its primary use case is the record feature that allows users to record their workout.
 Once recording has started, the record page displays a live feed of heart rate data.
 The user is able to pause, resume, and stop the workout.
 Additional, supplementary, features are also provided.